supervisely/developer-portal/app-development/neural-network-integration/inference/point-tracking.md

 5. Run the code.

-✅ It will deploy the model in the Supervisely platform as a regular serving App that is able to communicate with all others apps in the platform:
+✅ It will deploy the model in the Supervisely platform as a regular serving App that is able to communicate with all other apps in the platform:

 ![Develop and Debug](https://user-images.githubusercontent.com/31512713/223178384-cf316096-fc23-4e32-80fc-4288bad415be.png)